Redox framework for data exchange

 Explore our API actions for common ways to exchange data to get some ideas for creating your own unique workflow.

-How to set up data exchange
+Set up data exchange

 Redox uses the metadata of exchanged requests to process, partition, and route data appropriately.